YongoDavid/Demo-2024-Mar/README.md

 i dont know if i  shoould use FTP or i should just try another way with google Docs.

 24-Mar
-trying to use AI to help me resolve this pdf download issue
+trying to use AI to help me resolve this pdf download issue. today is sunday i am meant too rest but , there is soo much pending , i got to run it up.